Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

-Additional Writing & Brainstorming Tips
+Additional Writing & Brainstorming Tips for the Brown Essays

 In the Shona language of Zimbabwe, there is a word/saying called “Ubuntu.”
 It translates to “I am what I am because you are.”
 This beautiful expression illustrates the power of community and how community makes individuality possible.

-Since Brown wants to admit a student body that prizes holistic and diverse leaning, take time to identify a community or group that has had the most profound effect on you.
+Since Brown wants to admit a student body that prizes holistic and diverse learning, take time to identify a community or group that has had the most profound effect on you.
 There are several ways to measure a profound effect.

 Consider how your community or group has influenced…

 - how you think about and view the world (belief systems/worldview)

 - what you do and how you act (behaviors)